MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/transfer-orders-warehouse.md

 > [!TIP]
 > <P>If you want to assign a warehouse for refilling, you must first set up the warehouse as a storage dimension in the <STRONG>Storage dimension groups</STRONG> form.
 In this form, select the <STRONG>Active</STRONG> field and the <STRONG>Coverage plan by dimension</STRONG> field for the warehouse.</P>

+## Set up transport lead time

-Note that you must also set up the transport lead time between the warehouses on the **Transport days** page.
+You must also set up the transport lead time between the warehouses on the **Transport days** page.
 1. Go to **Inventory management > Setup > Distribution > Transport days**.
 2. In the **Receiving point** field, select "warehouse".
 3. Select the  **Shipping warehouse**, **Receiving warehouse**, and **Transport days**.